Mayopatpo/Lawn-Dart-II/README.md

 Overview:

-The Lawn Dart II is a simple, somewhat reliable (Depending on printer tolerances, correct assembly, and/or luck), and fun 26mm model rocket with real time telemetry.
+The Lawn Dart II is a simple, somewhat reliable (Depending on printer tolerances, correct assembly, and/or luck), and fun 26mm model rocket with optional real time telemetry.

 Requirements for build: